Krish44/Notes/Unix Commands.md

      comm -12 File1.txt File2.txt
 ###### Find lines from a file which are not present in another file
      comm -23 a.txt b.txt
     By default, comm outputs 3 columns: left-only, right-only, both.
-The -1, -2 and -3 switches suppress these columns
+    The -1, -2 and -3 switches suppress these columns.
-    So, -23 hides the right-only and both columns, showing the lines that appear only in the first (left) file.
+    So, -23 hides the right-only and both columns,
+    showing the lines that appear only in the first (left) file.

 ###### Find Files based on size
     To find files larger than 100MB: